the-road-to-learn-react/the-road-to-learn-react/README.md

 ## Contribute

-You can help to improve the book by opening Pull Requests (PR) and Issues.
+You can help to improve the book by opening Issues and Pull Requests (PR).

 You can open up any PR that corrects spelling or explains a certain lesson with more detail.
 When writing such a technical book, you get fast blind on what needs more explanation and on what is already explained well.